kaniick/Assignment-2/storm.analysis.md

 ```

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12.png)
+figure 2: The most severe weather event types with respect to
+economic cost that they have costed since 1950s

 Property damages are given in logarithmic scale due to large range of values.
 The data shows that flash floods and thunderstorm winds cost the largest